-This may be a result of specific learning difficulties around dyslexia and moderate learning difficulties, through to those with higher needs and complexities including communication and interaction difficulties associated with Asperger’s Syndrome.
+This may be a result of specific learning difficulties with dyslexia, through to those with more complex communication and interaction difficulties associated with Asperger’s Syndrome and high functioning autism.

 Aurora Eccles School offers the perfect learning environment for each student’s needs to be met so they can develop and achieve their full potential, ready when they leave to go on to further education, training or employment.

 Specialist teaching, together with small class sizes and a nurturing approach enables students to work at a level and pace that’s right for them to achieve their goals.
 Focus is given to building self-esteem and confidence by implementing strategies to support students’ individual needs to engage in education, as well as developing their social and independence skills.